NyteshadeXT/PF2e-Core-Vault/3-Rules/Effects/Equipment Effects/Effect_ Bestial Mutagen (Lesser).md

 Granted by [[Equipment/Bestial Mutagen (Lesser)|Bestial Mutagen (Lesser)]]

-Implemented effects:

-*   +1 item bonus to Athletics checks
-*   +1 item bonus to unarmed attack rolls
-*   Gain a claw unarmed attack
-*   Gain a jaws unarmed attack
-*   \-1 penalty to AC
-*   \-2 to penalty Reflex saves
+You gain a +1 item bonus to Athletics checks and unarmed attack rolls.
+You gain a claw unarmed attack (1d4 slashing damage) with the agile trait and a jaws unarmed attack (1d6 piercing damage).

+You take a –2 penalty to Reflex saves, Acrobatics checks, and Stealth checks.

-*Source: Pathfinder Core Rulebook*
+*Source: Pathfinder Player Core 2*
-*OGL*
+*ORC*